 One of the most important things you can garner from a script is your character’s perceptions of themselves and the world they live in.
 It can be very useful to make a list on:

-This will give you a solid basis on what to base your creative decisions on.
+This will give you a solid basis on what to base your creative decisions and interpretation on.

 5 W’s

-The 5 W’s are a classic set of questions actors ask in order to understand their character and their context.
+The 5 W’s are a classic set of questions to ask actors in order to understand their character and their context.
 These questions are:

 Actioning

-If you want to find out more about script analysis, check out my guide on How To Work On A Script.
+If you want to find out more about script analysis, check out my guide on How to script.

 Often you may be asked to work on a Shakespeare monologue too, especially for drama school.
 All of the above advice applies here too, but you can check out my post on Working On Shakespeare for more specific guidance.